Egg yolk for cats: healthy or dangerous?

 - Digestive problems: Some cats are sensitive.

-If you still want to feed raw egg yolk:
+If you still wish to feed raw egg yolk:

 - More digestible for cats